samzabala/framework/docs/sections/components/modal.md

 # Board (jQuery version only)

-Same functions as modal except this looks different because the design says so fUCK YOU
+Same functions as modal except this looks different because the design says so biechhhh

 ```html